 Responsibilities of the LLC's Principal

-The principal of an LLC may have a number of responsibilities, including:
+The principal of an LLC may have several responsibilities, including:

 - Signing documents: Some LLC tax documents must be signed by the LLC's principal.
 These documents include annual filings and tax filings.

 - Receiving correspondence: The principal is the point person who will receive mail on behalf of the LLC.
-It is the principal's responsibility to forward the mail to other member or to tell them about the correspondence.
+It is the principal's responsibility to forward the mail to another member or to tell them about the correspondence.

 - Handling client relationships: The principal is normally the face of the LLC and is responsible for handling business-customer relationships.
 They bridge the gap between the company and lenders, tax authorities, customers, and suppliers.

-If you need help on issues concerning the principal member of your LLC, you can post your post your legal need on UpCounsel's marketplace.
+If you need help on issues concerning the principal member of your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.